Loading

 Later story

-Deep Ellum, with its colorful history and unique culture, experienced gentrification in the late 1990s.
-More affluent white citizens replaced the black community because of increasing property values, which drove many homeowners out of Deep Ellum and into less expensive housing elsewhere.
-Meanwhile, many African-American artists tried to save Deep Ellum as a historic district, and their efforts worked.
-The City of Dallas remains two blocks within historical Deep Ellum, though the cultural and historical meaning changed and partially disappeared over time.
-In the 2000 Census, Dallas had 119,624 residents and African Americans were 20.5% of the total population and 20.2% in 2005.
-The Census resources from 1970s to 2000s show how African-Americans diminished and disappeared.
+By the mid-1980s, artists, musicians, and entrepreneurs moved into the previously abandoned shops and warehouses and began to revitalize the area.
+Deep Ellum, with its colorful history and unique culture, experienced gentrification by the late 1990s.
+More affluent white citizens replaced the black community because of increasing property values, which drove many businesses out of Deep Ellum and into less expensive neighborhoods elsewhere.
+Meanwhile, many African-American artists tried to save Deep Ellum as a historic district, and their efforts worked, though the cultural and historical meaning of the area changed and partially disappeared over time.

 Industrial development